Drashti Dhami & Shakti Arora’s Silsila Badalte Rishton Ka Promo Is Intense & Intriguing!

 - Arjun Bijlani Celebrates Birthday With TV Beauties Mouni Roy, Adaa Khan, Drashti Dhami & Others!

 Silsila Badalte Rishton Ka is one of the most-awaited shows on Colors TV.
-Since the inception the show has been creating a lot of buzz - be it about the cast or the story!
+Since its inception, the show has been creating a lot of buzz - be the cast or the story!

 Recently, the poster of the show went viral on social media.
 Finally, the channel has released the first promo of the show.
 Don't forget to watch the promo at the end of the slider.